rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Tasks

-In your Jupyter notebook, perform the following tasks.
-Don't forget to add markdown cells in your notebook indicating the start of each subtask below!

-1. Let a user type in a column name, and then sort (either in ascending or descending order) the entire table based on the input value.
-1. Count the number of billionaires in each country (using either the "Country" or the "Citizenship" column).
-Output each country name along with the count.
-1. Group all rows based on sector/industry (the "Source" column).
-Then generate a new table which contains only the top 3 people with the highest net worth in each sector/industry.
+1. Read the columns descriptions and the sample data.
+Write a program to analyse the full data if needed.
+2. Create three tables: **Person**, **Country** and **City**.
+Note that country data appear in *Country*, *Residence* and *Citizenship* columns, and city data appear in *Residence* column.
+   Design proper database schema.
+Add a primary key to the **Person** table.
+Use incremental numbers or UUID as the primary key.
+Create foreign keys for proper columns.
+3. Write a program to load the csv file and import into the tables.
 ### 💡 Keep in mind
 * This file is encoded using 'utf-8' character set.
 You may need to specify this encoding when reading in the file.
 * Code readability matters!
-Bonus points for formatting/linting your code (yes, even within a Jupyter notebook) in a way that makes it more readable to other developers.
+Bonus points for formatting/linting your code in a way that makes it more readable to other developers.

 ## Task 3: Presenting Data

-In this task, you'll need to present the data you just analysed.
-You may choose one from the two options.

-### Option 1: Python Data Visualisation

-In this task, you'll need to use a python visualisation library to display data.
-We recommend to use `matplotlib` or `seaborn`.

-#### Your Task

-Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
-Generate a bar chart, a line chart and a pie chart to display the number of billionaires (y axis) against countries (x axis).

-- For the bar chart, order the data based on the count in **descending** order.

-- For the line chart, order the data based on country names in **ascending** order.

-### Option 2: Webpage Deployment

 In this task, you'll host a web page to display the data to a non-technical audience.
 We recommend using any of the following frameworks:

-- Apache
-- Nginx
-- Tomcat
-- Node.js
-- Flask
-- Django

 #### Your Task
-Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
+Counting the number of billionaires in each country, and the average networth of billionaires in each country.
 Generate a table in your webpage.
-The table should contain two columns: country and count.
+The table should contain three columns: country, count and avg networth.

 - If you are deploying a *static* web page, please export your result from Python to a JSON file and use JavaScript (or any other web-friendly language) to read the file and generate a table.

-- If you are deploying a *dynamic* web page using Flask or Django, please make a template of the web page with holes and fill in the holes with data in Flask or Django.
+- If you are deploying a *dynamic* web page using PHP, Flask, Django, etc., please make a template of the web page with holes and fill in the holes with data.

 ## Handbook